-Making Garlic Elixir
+Making Garlic Elixir: Our Recipe!

 Since the garlic harvest season is fast approaching we’d like to share our Garlic Elixir recipe with you.
 As you stroll through your local farmer’s market this summer, keep an eye out for garlic and honey to brew up some zesty Garlic Elixir.